-Driving into Marina del Rey’s proximity to major Los Angeles freeways makes it simple to drive here from other parts of California.
-Marina del Rey is convenient to the 405, 10 and 105 freeways, and Lincoln Boulevard (Route 1).
+Marina del Rey’s proximity to major Los Angeles freeways makes it simple to drive here from other parts of California.
+Marina del Rey is convenient to the 405, 10, and 105 freeways, as well as Lincoln Boulevard (Route 1).

-From the northern Los Angeles area, drive south on the San Diego Freeway (405-S), past the junction with the Santa Monica Freeway (10), and exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the north, drive south on Interstate 405 (San Diego Freeway).
+Shortly past the junction with I-10 (Santa Monica Freeway), exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

-From the southern Los Angeles area, drive north on the San Diego Freeway (405-N), past Los Angeles International Airport, and exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the south, drive north on Interstate 405 (San Diego Freeway), past Los Angeles International Airport, and exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

-From the eastern Los Angeles area, drive west on the Santa Monica Freeway (10-W) to the San Diego Freeway (405-S).
-Exit at the Marina Freeway (90).
-Take the Marina Freeway for approximately 3 miles.
+From the east, drive west on Interstate 10 (Santa Monica Freeway) to southbound I-405 (San Diego Freeway).
+Exit at Highway 90 (Marina Freeway).
+Take the 90 westbound for approximately 3 miles.
 As the freeway ends, turn left onto Mindanao Way, and drive into the Marina area.
 Turn left or right onto Admiralty Way to your destination.

 Driving from LAX Airport to Marina del Rey

-Follow the ground transportation signs out of the terminal and into the sunshine.
-Shuttles, taxis, rental car buses and public transportation are located on the arrival level.
+Follow the ground transportation signs out of the terminal.
+Shuttles, taxis, and public transportation are located on the arrivals level.
 From LAX to Marina del Rey, taxi fare is approximately $25 and a shared shuttle ride runs $17-$20 per person.
 Rideshare services (such as Uber) operate at LAX and throughout Los Angeles; at LAX, look for the designated Rideshare pickup zones.

-Driving from Santa Monica Airport to Marina Del Rey
+Driving from Santa Monica Expo Line to Marina del Rey

-Arriving at Union Station, opened in 1939, is a historically elegant introduction to L.A.
+Arriving at the beautiful 1939 Union Station is a historically elegant introduction to LA.
 Located 15 miles east of Marina del Rey, the station now serves as a central regional transportation center for passenger train terminal for AMTRAK, city municipal bus lines, DASH buses within LA, and Southern California’s Metro Rail Lines.

 Driving from the Greyhound Station to Marina del Rey